DEL-W vs GUJ-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for Women's Premier League 2024, Match 20

 As the pitch is expected to be good for both batters and bowlers, it is advisable to make a team keeping that in mind.
 Making all-rounders the captain or vice-captain is the best way to gain maximum points and win grand leagues.

-Delhi Capitals Women vs Gujarat Giants Women Dream11 Prediction Today, Grand League
+Delhi Capitals Women vs Royal Challengers Bangalore Women Dream11 Prediction Today, Grand League